ByteThisCoding/js-is-prime/README.md

     return primeCandidatesSet;
 }
 ```
 This approach is not optimal for checking if any single number is prime, but is more optimal than using *isPrime* if we want to check mutiple numbers for primality within some number range.
-In other words, this implementation lets us do two things:
+With this approach, we can do two things:
 1. Get a full list of prime numbers from 1 to some limit.
-2. Check if any number up to that limit is prime by checking if it exists within that Set.
+2. Check if any number up to that limit is prime by checking if it exists within that Set (instead of calling isPrime and performing those calculations).